1 November 1954 Stadium (Tizi Ouzou): Etymology

 The stadium was named "November 1, 1954" in 1978, in commemoration of the November 1, 1954, Declaration, which marked the outbreak of the Algerian War of Independence.

 During the period between November 1, 1954, and July 5, 1962, the Kabylie region was part of the "Third Historical Wilaya" of Algeria, which was one of the revolutionary zones.
 It was led by figures such as Krim Belkacem, Saïd Mohammedi, Colonel Amirouche, Abdel Rahmane Mira, and finally, Mohand Oulhadj.

 Utilities

 Soccer Stadium

 The main pitch of the November 1, 1954 Stadium in Tizi Ouzou meets the specifications and standards of the Fédération Internationale de Football Association (FIFA).
 The Directorate of Youth and Sports in Tizi Ouzou, along with the Multi-Sports Complex Office in the province, provided the stadium with fifth-generation artificial turf, which has covered the pitch since 2014, similar to the Ramadan Oukil Stadium.
-Before 2014, the pitch was covered with tartan (a material) that posed a risk to football players.
+Before 2014, the pitch was covered with Tartan Turf (tm), a material that posed a risk to football players.

-The tartan was replaced by fifth-generation artificial turf, which ensures the protection of players and enhances their technical and tactical performance.
+The Tartan was replaced by fifth-generation artificial turf, which ensures the protection of players and enhances their technical and tactical performance.
 The stadium's spectator stands are divided into three sections: the covered grandstand, the large uncovered stands, and the small uncovered stands.